danimal-johnson/transit-board-be/readme.md

 ### Heading home

-- Buses service is 30 minutes apart.
+- Bus service is 30 minutes apart.
 The last bus leaves at different times on weekdays, Saturdays, Sundays, and holidays.
 It's easy to lose track.
 - I would like to look at an app on my phone to see a billboard-like display of minutes until the next departure, time of the next departures, and time of the last departure of the day.

 Stretch goal: create an API that works for other stations